goodhood-eu/styleguide/react.md

 ## Naming

-  - **Extensions**: Use `.jsx` extension for React components. eslint: [`react/jsx-filename-extension`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-filename-extension.md)
-  - **Filename**: Use PascalCase for filenames.
-E.g., `ReservationCard.jsx`.
-  - **Reference Naming**: Use PascalCase for React components and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)

-    ```jsx
-    // bad
-    import reservationCard from './ReservationCard';

-    // good
-    import ReservationCard from './ReservationCard';

-    // bad
-    const ReservationItem = <ReservationCard />;

-    // good
-    const reservationItem = <ReservationCard />;
-    ```

-  - **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:

-    ```jsx
-    // bad
-    import Footer from './Footer/Footer';

-    // bad
-    import Footer from './Footer/index';

-    // good
-    import Footer from './Footer';
-    ```
   - **Higher-order Component Naming**: Use a composite of the higher-order component’s name and the passed-in component’s name as the `displayName` on the generated component.
 For example, the higher-order component `withFoo()`, when passed a component `Bar` should produce a component with a `displayName` of `withFoo(Bar)`.

     > Why?
 A component’s `displayName` may be used by developer tools or in error messages, and having a value that clearly expresses this relationship helps people understand what is happening.